choushen/py-sdet-challenge-1/README.md

 Since you are pulling this repository, I'm going to assume you are familiar with Git and have it installed on your machine.
 If not, you can download it **[here](https://git-scm.com/downloads)**.

 You will also need a couple of other things installed on your machine.
 See below for the prerequisites.

-### **Running the Test Suite Locally**

 ## **Prerequisites**